Rocky Wirtz: Ownership of the Blackhawks

-On October 22, 2007, Wirtz announced the team negotiated with Comcast SportsNet Chicago (now known as NBC Sports Chicago, of which he is part-owner) to televise home games.
+On October 22, 2007, Wirtz announced the team negotiated with Comcast SportsNet Chicago (now known as NBC Sports Chicago, of which he was part-owner) to televise home games.
 This was another break from his father's management style, where games were previously unavailable on television unless they were nationally televised.
 That season, they began to show seven home games, with Wirtz citing pre-existing agreements Comcast had with other programming as a reason why the remaining 2007–08 home schedule could not air locally.
-Wirtz hired former Chicago Cubs team president John McDonough, to become the new president of the team.
-Many believed that McDonough's presence, along with the young talent on the roster, would improve the team's marketing ability and reverse a long drought in popularity.
-This became evident when the team ranked 1st in the NHL for attendance in 2008–09 while making it to the Western Conference Finals.
-The team also hosted the Detroit Red Wings in the 2009 NHL Winter Classic at Wrigley Field that season.

 Former star players Bobby Hull and Stan Mikita, who were not on good terms with the elder Wirtz, returned to the team in the role of "ambassadors".
 A big step showing this reconciliation was when the Blackhawks celebrated Hull and Mikita together at the United Center on March 7, 2008.
-While most of Wirtz's changes had positive results, one decision that was met with skepticism was lessening the use of the United Center's organ in favor of more prerecorded current music to attract new, younger fans.
-This ended up being a blessing in disguise as the team's new goal song, "Chelsea Dagger"," became a song other teams loved to hate.
+Another bold change by Wirtz was lessening the use of the United Center's organ in favor of more prerecorded current music to attract new, younger fans.
+The break in tradition was initially met with skepticism but soon proved successful, as the team's new goal song, "Chelsea Dagger", became a song other teams loved to hate.

-The Blackhawks did not take long to turn around under the younger Wirtz' stewardship.
-After missing the playoffs for six straight seasons (and seven of the last eight), the team enjoyed a resurgence in 2009.
-Having built the team around a core of Patrick Kane, Jonathan Toews, Duncan Keith, and Brent Seabrook, the Blackhawks recorded their first 100-point season in 16 years.
+The Blackhawks enjoyed an immediate resurgence under the younger Wirtz's stewardship, thanks to McDonough's leadership in marketing, along with the young talent on the roster (drafted by general manager Tallon), which boosted the team's on-ice performance and reversed a long drought in popularity.
+This became evident when the team ranked 1st in the NHL for attendance in 2008–09 The team also hosted the Detroit Red Wings in the 2009 NHL Winter Classic at Wrigley Field that season.
+After missing the playoffs for six straight seasons (and seven of the last eight), the team's competitiveness improved dramatically in 2008-09.
+Having built the team around a core of Patrick Kane, Patrick Sharp, Jonathan Toews, Duncan Keith and Brent Seabrook, the Blackhawks recorded their first 100-point season in 16 years.
 They defeated the Calgary Flames and the Vancouver Canucks in the first two rounds before bowing out to the defending Stanley Cup champion Red Wings in the Western Conference Final.